 If you have been managing to eat healthily up to now and taking your prenatal vitamins, congratulations.
 Whilst normally, regular snacking throughout the day is a bad habit, during pregnancy it is okay to snack occasionally, but try and ensure you stick to healthy options.
 It is also a time to really embrace your weight gain, provided it is happening at a steady, consistent rate.
 With regards to exercise, the same holds true; maintaining a moderate level of activity throughout pregnancy is the ideal scenario for your health and the health of your unborn child.

-You might find that around this time, everyone around you will have a trick, or a tip, for determining your baby’s gender.
+You might find that around week 16 of pregnancy, everyone around you will have a trick, or a tip, for determining your baby’s gender.
 You might have already heard about some of these:

 - If you’re carrying low, it means you’re having a girl.